 The real story of psychiatry

-Psychiatry’s public credibility was in trouble
+Psychiatry’s credibility was in trouble

 Part 2 of this series, Rockefeller Foundation and the failure of psychiatry as a science, described the lack of a scientific foundation that existed within psychiatry throughout the first half of the 20th century.

 The Rockefeller Foundation’s realization that psychiatry promised a lot but delivered very little had become obvious to all, including the general public.
-Yet there it was, foisted on medicine as a supposed science based on few unproven theories and most importantly, unable to cure a single individual or even state with certainty what was the actual cause of any mental illness.
+Yet there it was, since 1933 foisted on medicine as a supposed science based on few unproven theories and most importantly, unable to cure a single individual or even state with certainty what was the actual cause of any mental illness.

 The introduction of psychotropic drugs

 The psychotherapy of Sigmund Freud, Josef Breuer, and others made advances in popularity after World War II, particularly in the USA.
-The introduction of these drugs, however, produced a massive shift away from psychotherapy and toward that which was trumpeted as a ‘neo-Kraepelin age’ of biological psychiatry over the last 50 or so years.
+The introduction of these drugs, however, eventually produced a massive shift away from psychotherapy and toward that which was trumpeted as a ‘neo-Kraepelin age’ of biological psychiatry over the last 40 or so years.

 Serendipity or simply no science